Enhancing Cloud Security by Reducing Container Images Through Distroless Techniques

 With the desired usage for container images in mind, there are two requirements for the function to run: the language interpreter and the CSP’s internal application programming interface (API) binaries.
 Our test results showed that we can drastically reduce both the size of the container as well as the attack surface and vulnerabilities found on the CSP-provided images.

-The multistage build with scratch image technique we discussed to optimise container images offers the following benefits for developers who strive to improve cloud security:
+The multistage build with scratch image technique we discussed to optimize container images offers the following benefits for developers who strive to improve cloud security:

 - It can work well with serverless as its core concept is to segmentize applications into smaller functions and use the serverless functions to process data.